DailyPS/Google-Kick-Start-2021/README.md

 ┗ 📄 Problem Name D

 ## Results of Each Round
-Added when each Round is over.
+Will be added when each Round is over.

 ## Upsolving Progress
 Will be updated when Upsolving is Progressing.